Hyperlinearity, stability and asymptotic spectral gap of higher rank lattices: Introduction

-Where $0_{m-n}$ is the $(m-n) \times (m-n)$-square null matrix\footnote{$d_2$ is indeed a metric, as can be verified similarly to \cite[Lemma A.1]{BC}}.
-We say that $\Gamma$ is \emph{Hilbert--Schmidt stable} \cite{BL} if for every asymptotic representation $\pi_n:\Gamma\to U(d_n)$, there exists a sequence $D_n \geq d_n$ and a sequence of honest representations $\rho_n:\Gamma\to U(D_n)$ such that $d_2(\pi_n,\rho_n)\to 0$.
-If $D_n$ can be chosen to be $d_n$, we say $\Gamma$ is \emph{strictly Hilbert--Schmidt stable}\footnote{In the literature, the definition we gave for stability is usually referred to as \emph{flexible stability}, and stability refers to strict stability instead.
-We chose this terminology as with time, it has become clear that flexible stability is better suited for most applications.}.
+Where $0_{m-n}$ is the $(m-n) \times (m-n)$-square null matrix\footnote{$d_2$ is indeed a metric, as can be verified similarly to \cite[Lemma A.1]{BC}}. \begin{definition} A group $\Gamma$ is \emph{Hilbert--Schmidt stable} \cite{BL} if for every asymptotic representation $\pi_n:\Gamma\to U(d_n)$, there exists a sequence $D_n \geq d_n$ and a sequence of honest representations $\rho_n:\Gamma\to U(D_n)$ such that $d_2(\pi_n,\rho_n)\to 0$.
+If $D_n$ can be chosen to be $d_n$, we say $\Gamma$ is \emph{strictly Hilbert--Schmidt stable}\footnote{In the literature, the definition we gave for stability is usually referred to as \emph{flexible stability} and stability refers to strict stability instead.
+We chose this terminology as with time, it has become clear that flexible stability is better suited for most applications.}. \end{definition}

-\begin{problem} Are higher rank lattices Hilbert--Schmidt stable? \end{problem} Currently, not one example of a higher rank lattice is known to have a positive or negative answer for this problem.
-Note that higher rank lattices are typically not \emph{strictly} Hilbert--Schmidt stable, see \cite{BL}. \\

-The aim of this paper is to demonstrate that the three problems outlined above are connected.
-Our results are especially meaningful for groups \emph{without} property~(T), and hold under the weaker hypothesis of \emph{property (T;FD)}, which posits a uniform spectral gap only for finite-dimensional representations (see \cite{LZimm}).
-Many higher-rank lattices, including all non-uniform lattices, are known to have property (T;FD).
-In fact, property (T;FD) is believed to hold for all higher-rank lattices.